kubos/kubos/docs/stm32f4-discovery-board-guide.rst

     kubos/targets/target-stm32f407-disco-gcc/target.json

-Look for the i2c, spi, or uart section to find the pin definitions
+Look for the I2C, SPI, or UART section to find the pin definitions

 Changing the pin definitions for a board
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~